 The 'gem of the Clyde' may be visited online at the Largs Community Website.

-- The transcription of the section for Largs from the National Gazetteer (1868) provided by Colin Hinson.
+- The transcription of the section for Largs from the National Gazetteer of Great Britain and Ireland (1868) provided by Colin Hinson.